NCATS-Tangerine/translator-knowledge-graph/database/scripts/README.md

-# Data Loading Scripts
+# RKB-Adapted Data Loading Scripts

-This folder contains Cypher data loading scripts adapted from the RKB for possible use in loading the prototype TKG using a standard flat file TSV format.
+This folder contains Cypher data loading scripts adapted from the (circa Knowledge.Bio 3.0 era) RKB for possible use in loading the prototype  TKG using a standard flat file TSV format.
 Here we provide a basic synopsis of these scripts and the associated TSV input files.

 # TSV Input Files